bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 3. Return result.

-[HTMLCollection/namedItem](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCollection/namedItem "The namedItem() method of the HTMLCollection interface returns the first Element in the collection whose id or name attribute match the specified name, or null if no element matches.")
+[HTMLCollection/namedItem](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCollection/namedItem 'The namedItem() method of the HTMLCollection interface returns the first Element in the collection whose id or name attribute match the specified name, or null if no element matches.')

 In all current engines.